The Ultimate Babyproofing Checklist

 Put Up Gates

-If parents don’t have doors throughout their home, they can install baby gates.
+If you don’t have doors throughout your home, you’ll want to install baby gates.

-The best types of baby gates can be screwed into a banister, wall, or door frame because they are the most secure, according to Babylist.
-Pressure-mounted gates are an option, especially if parents live in a rental and don’t want to put holes in the structure.
+Baby gates that can be screwed into a banister, wall, or door frame are the most secure.
+But pressure-mounted gates can be a good alternative if you live in a rental and don’t want to put holes in any walls.

 Some gates allow parents to step through, while others swing open.
-When looking for baby gates, parents may want to seek out the ones that are the top-rated for safety and the most convenient for their homes.
-For instance, they may get frustrated that they have to constantly step over a gate, so a swinging gate could be a better fit.
+When looking for baby gates, it’s a good idea to seek out the ones that are the top-rated for safety and the most convenient for your home.
+For instance, you might get frustrated if you have to constantly step over a gate, so a swinging gate could be a better fit.

-When parents can’t constantly watch their baby, they can put the baby in a hexagon “play yard” with toys and a bottle.
+When you can’t constantly watch your baby, you can put your little one in a hexagon “play yard” with toys and comfort items.

 The panels can also be used to block off certain rooms or areas of a room.